MCKY0822/Chat-Bubble/README.md

-Here’s a simple and beginner-friendly `README.md` file for your project:

----

 # Chat Bubble Notification System

 This project demonstrates a **Chat Bubble Notification System** that dynamically displays up to 3 chat bubbles on the screen.
 Each bubble represents a unique chat room and includes animations and a timeout for automatic removal.